 What is creosote?

 Creosote is an unavoidable side effect of safely burning wood inside a building.
 You may have a super-efficient wood burning appliance, an optimally designed chimney, and you are burning the finest quality wood.
-No matter the setup, the remaining creosote deposits will have to be dealt with responsibly.
-This is why Co-Mate Chimney Cleaner is the perfect complement to any woodstove or fireplace.
-With regular use, your chimney can remain virtually free and clear of harmful deposits indefinitely
+No matter the setup, it's only a matter of time before creosote deposits will have to be dealt with responsibly.
+This is why Co-Mate Chimney Cleaner is the perfect companion for any wood stove or fireplace.
+With regular use, your chimney can remain virtually free and clear of harmful deposits indefinitely.

 Can I use Co-Mate in my catlaytic stove?